In this article:

 - Video of Seattle

-- More Baby Friendly Vacation Spots In Western USA
+- More Baby-Friendly Vacation Spots In Western USA

-Parent’s Tips On Seattle With Babies
+Parent’s Tips On Activities for Babies in Seattle

 Recently, hubby and I took our 1-year-old twins to the Pacific Northwest to visit family and spent a few days in Seattle.